Hopes to move to Italy to work in international relations

 What advice would you give to a new pupil who is about to start at Lancing?

 Find something you've never tried before and try it!
-The options are incredible, and I found all the staff really supportive even when I clearly had no clue what I was doing.
+The options are incredible, and I found everyone to be really supportive even when I clearly had no clue what I was doing (which fore all of us is usually more often than we admit!).
 Don’t be afraid to experiment, you will rarely get such a good opportunity again.